The end of third-party cookies in Chrome - the end of the online advertising market?

 Dusica Pavlovic

-Project Management Content Marketing & Social Media - Content marketing is Dusica's passion.
+Former project manager for content marketing & social media - Content marketing is Dusica's passion.
 With customised campaigns, she builds bridges to different target groups on the most diverse platforms.
 She transforms customer wishes into wonderful projects.
 Dusica.Pavlovic@b2impact.com

 Share contribution: